ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/02-practical-examples.md

 these by relevance).
 Directly combing through billions of webpages on the Internet is not a realistic procedure for a search that needs to finish in microseconds.
-Instead, search engines employ sophisitcated data structures to efficiently access the information.
+Instead, search engines employ sophisticated data structures to efficiently access the information.

 A key concept for *search indexes*.
 Let's consider a simpler version of this problem:
 A collection of songs by different artists, and we want to search it